 "It’s Ben and Johnny diving headfirst into the mystery of what happened to [Reed and Sue].
 The world presumes that Reed, Sue, and the kids are dead, but Johnny especially can’t accept that fact.
 So we’re heading on a road trip to find out what happened."

-A clear fan of the Fantastic Four, Zdarsky promises a series heavy on cameos from that corner of the Marvel Universe.
+Where do we go from here?
+Zdarsky promises that Marvel One-Shot will be heavy on cameos from the FF corner of the universe, perhaps including even the homesick Valeria.
 At the very least we can expect a major role from Doctor Doom, the villain of "Secret Wars" and the only man to know the truth behind Reed and Sue's disappearance.
 He's actually trying to become a superhero in his own right, and Brian Bendis's ongoing Infamous Iron Man has already seen him relentlessly pursued by Ben Grimm.

 It's Got To Happen Sooner Or Later